misiektoja/instagram_monitor/docs/usage.md

 These files provide a baseline for the next run.
 The tool compares the new lists with the saved lists to find added or removed usernames.

+Only a complete list download can replace this baseline.
+A configured maximum, stop request or interrupted download leaves the last complete file unchanged so a partial result cannot appear as a large follower or following removal.

 When the tool downloads follower or following lists, a terminal progress bar shows request counts, elapsed time and estimated time remaining.
 Intermediate progress is not written to the log.
 The final result is.

 Profile pictures are saved as `instagram_<username>_profile_pic*.jpg`.